wp-plugins/cmb2-admin-extension/readme.txt

 * None yet, but all are welcome

 ### Documentation
 * CMB2 documentation to come.
-It will be at [the CMB2 Admin Extension wiki](https://github.com/twoelevenjay/CMB2-Admin-Extension/wiki) on github.
+It will be at [the CMB2 Admin Extension wiki](https://github.com/twoelevenjay/CMB2-Admin-Extension/wiki) on GitHub.

 ### 3rd Party Resources